OldRacingCars.com

 Notes on the cars:

 1. McLaren M16E [001] (Johnny Rutherford): New in 1975 for McLaren Cars main driver Johnny Rutherford as the #2 Gatorade entry.
-Raced at the three 500 mile events that year but Rutherford then moved to M16E-2 and this car was next seen at Michigan in 1976 when it was entered by Russ Polak's Polak Racing as the #80 for Larry Dickson.
-Raced by Dickson until the end of 1977.
+Raced at Ontario and in the Indy 500, where he finished second, but the badly damaged when he "lost it" on the oopening lap of his qualifying run at Pocono.
+Rutherford then took over the less used M16E-2 that Lloyd Ruby had driven for the two Michigan races but used his older M16C/D elsewhere.
+At the end of the season, M16E-1 was sold to Bob Fletcher's team, but McLaren stipulated that it could not be driven by Fletcher's main driver, Bobby Unser, until the new McLaren M24s were ready.
+As the M24 was delayed, Fletcher sold the M16E to Russ Polak's Polak Racing for Larry Dickson to drive as the #80 entry.
+Raced by Dickson from Michigan in July 1976 to the end of 1977.
+Not seen in 1978.
 Then almost certainly the McLaren entered by Jack L. Rhoades as the #20 Scientific Drilling Controls car for John Martin at the 500 mile races in 1979 and for Dana Carter at Indy in 1980.
 Returned to Indy in 1981 as the #52 Rassey Engines car for Larry Rice.
 Then unknown until advertised in the late 1980s by Stephen A. Schwartz (Westport, CT), totally restored and in its original Gatorade livery.
 It was reacquired by McLaren and put on display in the Donington Museum for many years.
 It was at McLaren HQ in Woking in 2010.

 2. Coyote 75 ['75-1'] (AJ Foyt): New for AJ Foyt at the 1975 Indy 500 as Foyt Enterprises' #14 Gilmore Racing entry.
 This car was allegedly slimmer and lower than previous cars in this series.
 Photographs show that the next times Foyt raced this car were to win the Pocono 500 in June 1975, finish second at the Indy 500 in May 1976, and then to win the Indy 500 in 1977, Foyt's fourth win at the Speedway.
 Foyt then announced that the car had been donated to the IMS Museum, but it was later reclaimed and Foyt took it to second place at the California 500 at Ontario in September.
 The following year it was raced more often: by Foyt at the Ontario 200 in March and the Texas 200 in April, then it was George Snider's #84 entry at the 1978 Indy 500, was raced by Foyt at Michigan in July, then Foyt's winning ride at the 200-mile Texas Grand Prix at TWS in August that year, and finally Snider's #14 at the Ontario 500.
 After it was retired, the car was on display in the Indy Museum during the 1980s, but returned to Foyt to be auctioned in 1992.
 It was acquired by Tony George for $410,000, and returned to the IMS Museum.
 It has remained in the museum collection since then.